oroinc/microsoft-power-bi-dashboard/README.md

 ## Known Issues, Reflexions & TODOs

-See https://git.oroinc.com/extensions/google-data-studio-dashboard that might provoke conflicts if installed
+See oro/google-data-studio-dashboard extension, compatibility must be checked if it is already installed